pounard/goat-query/README.md

  - 3.x removes the `\Goat\Query\ArgumentBag`, `\Goat\Query\ArgumentList`,
    `\Goat\Query\Value`, `\Goat\Query\ValueRepresentation` classes and
    interfaces, people using those must adapt their code.

+ - 3.x changes the ``\Goat\Converter\ValueConverterInterface`` contracts
+   slightly, you need to adapt your existing custom value converters,

+ - 3.x completely changes date handling, for most people, it should go unnoticed and fix many bugs,

  - Generally speaking, this will be the last version providing backward compatible deprecated code, following deprecation notices and the `@deprecated`